-If you’re like me, and love to shoot outdoors in pretty nature spots in The Woodlands, Texas, there are a few tips to bear in mind to keep you and your clients (especially all the sweet children you’ll be photographing) safe.
+If you’re like me, and love to photo adventure outdoors in pretty nature spots in Allen, Plano, and Frisco there are a few tips to bear in mind to keep you and your clients safe (especially all the sweet children you’ll be photographing).

 Find a good safe location: